Dango: Japan’s Beloved Traditional Sweet That Celebrates the Seasons

 Dango and Japan’s Seasonal Traditions

 One of dango’s most charming qualities is its deep connection to seasonal festivals and customs.
-For instance:
+Among these, two types stand out for their seasonal symbolism: sanshoku dango and tsukimi dango.

 • Pink – Cherry blossoms of spring